tobeva/tobeva.com/content/about/_index.md

 Read more about my [industry experience](/about/experience/) or [about me](/about/philip).

+I'm available for short to medium term consulting engagements or contracts.
-I'm open to contracts implementing new features, tools, or prototypes, as well as shorter consulting engagements.
-For example, I can spend a week or two analyzing your architecture and code quality, or setting up build automation, continuous integration or static analysis.
-I can quantify and fix performance issues or track down difficult bugs.
+I'm able to work on new features, tools, or prototypes, or do one-off projects such as setting up Continuous Integration or other build automation such as testing, doing static analysis, or fixing performance issues or difficult bugs.
+I recently help migrate a company from Perforce to Git and could advise or help with Git-based workflows.

 I've primarily worked in C/C++, Python and Javascript, but I'm interested in other languages such as Go and Rust, and could come up to speed quickly.